Suicide Counselor Careers

 What Is Suicide Counseling?

 Depression is never a pleasant feeling, but some people suffer from depression so severe that they contemplate taking their own lives.
 Unfortunately, thousands of people in the United States attempt to commit suicide each year.
 Sadly enough, a certain percentage of these individuals will actually succeed.
-According to a study done by the Center For Disease Control, suicide was the 10th leading cause of death in the United States in 2009, up one spot from previous years.
+According to a study done by the Centers for Disease Control, suicide is one of the top 10 leading causes of death in the US.
+In 2021, it took the lives of almost 50,000 people, up an alarming 36% from 2000.

 What many suicidal people don’t seem to realize in their last moments of despair, however, is that suicide is a drastic move, and one that can not be taken back.
 Death is permanent, unlike the problems that many people who contemplate taking their own lives face.
 After a person commits suicide, there is no going back.
 There are no “redos”.
 There is no fixing that mistake.
 In the end, there is just...the end.